Ship Pricing

 How We Collected This Data

-This analysis draws from 37,331 fare snapshots across 122 unique sailings tracked October 2025 through January 2026.
-Percentile thresholds reflect the distribution of all observed prices, giving you a benchmark for whether a given quote is above or below typical.
+This analysis draws from 97,000+ fare snapshots across 126 unique sailings tracked since October 2025.
+The good-price marks reflect the spread of every price we've recorded, giving you a benchmark for whether a given quote is above or below typical.
 For our full data collection and scoring methodology, see how it works.

 Frequently Asked Questions